 One More Indian Fry Bread Recipe

-Mix in warm water to form dough.
+- Mix in warm water to form dough.

+- Cover hands in flour.
 Knead dough by hand until soft but not sticky.
 Cover with a cloth and let stand for 15 minutes.

-Shape dough into balls about 2 inches across then flatten by patting and stretching the dough.
+- Shape dough into balls about 2 inches across then flatten by patting and stretching the dough.